Blog

 As of 2024, CMRAs like coworking spaces are also required to upload all of their documents to a digital Customer Registration Database (CRD) for every virtual mailbox member they have.
 These regulations are important to understand before beginning to offer virtual mail services.

-How to start a virtual mailbox business in your coworking space
+How to start a virtual mailbox business in my coworking space

 To start a virtual mailbox business, you’ll need to: